-The word “zinnia” is not Latin.
-It is simply a name that was given in commemoration of Dr. Johann Gottfried Zinn, a botanist.
+The word “zinnia” is not Latin – it is simply a name that was given in commemoration of Dr. Johann Gottfried Zinn, a botanist.
 Zinnia is also a lovely flower name for girls.

 What Do Zinnias Symbolize?

-What Does a Pink Zinnia Mean?
+What Does a Pink Zinnia Symbolize?

 Pink zinnias are usually used to symbolize love, romance, and affection.
 You would be least likely to give a pink zinnia to a friend – this one should be reserved for romantic partners.